sonisumit7904/TabRecall/README.md

 ## Usage

 - **During Development:** Use the Vite development server to test your changes.
-- **Chrome Extension:** Load the extension in Chrome via `chrome://extensions` in developer mode by selecting the `dist` folder after building.
+- **Chrome Extension:**
+  After building, load the extension in Chrome via `chrome://extensions` in developer mode by selecting the `dist` folder.
-- **Workspace Actions:** Save your current browsing session as a workspace, get AI-generated summaries, and manage workspaces with an intuitive UI.
+- **Workspace Actions:**
+  Save your current browsing session as a workspace, get AI-generated summaries, and manage workspaces with an intuitive UI.

 ## Project Structure